-This victory was quickly followed by a major defeat, however, when in 1510 the Uzbeks lost the city of Herat and the Persian province of Khurasan to their Safavid neighbors.
+But a major defeat followed this victory, when in 1510 the Uzbeks lost the city of Herat and the Persian province of Khurasan to their Safavid neighbors.

 The Uzbeks and the Safavids kept on fighting over Khurasan through the rest of the 1500s AD, and Khurasan changed hands many more times.
 Whenever the Safavids were busy fighting the Ottomans or the Mughals, the Uzbeks would take advantage of that to attack them.
 In 1740, the Safavid ruler Nadir Shah conquered the Uzbeks.
 But when Nadir Shah died seven years later, the Uzbeks got back their independence.

 Uzbeks and Russia

 By the 1850s, the growing Russian Empire conquered Uzbekistan and made it part of the Russian Empire.
 When the Russians conquered Uzbekistan, they were interested in growing a lot of cotton – as everybody was in the early 1800s, because of the invention of the cotton gin.